We've independently reviewed this article to make sure it's as accurate as we can make it.

 Have you decided it’s time for an electric mower, but you can’t decide between corded and cordless?

-Then you’ve found the right article.
-Because here we’re going to take an in-depth look at corded vs cordless lawn mowers – is a cord worth the hassle?
+But, don’t worry!
+You’ve come to the right place.
+In this article, we’re going to take an in-depth look at corded vs cordless lawn mowers.

 Are you looking for the inside track on corded and cordless mowers?
 Read on for the full breakdown.